asmeurer/blog/posts/automatically-deploying-this-blog-to-github-pages-with-travis-ci.md

+This blog is now [deployed to GitHub pages automatically](http://travis-ci.org/asmeurer/blog) from Travis CI.

-This blog, as I've outlined in the [past](moving-to-github-pages-with-nikola/), is built with the [Nikola](https://getnikola.com/) static blogging engine.
+As I've outlined in the [past](moving-to-github-pages-with-nikola/), is built with the [Nikola](https://getnikola.com/) static blogging engine.
 I really like Nikola because it uses Python, has lots of nice extensions, and is [sanely licensed](https://github.com/getnikola/nikola/blob/master/LICENSE.txt).

 Most importantly, it is a static site generator, meaning I write my posts in